2010 Armed Forces Bowl: Game notes

 Although both Army and SMU have been members of Conference USA, the teams have only played each other two previous times.
 This is mainly because their tenures in the Conference have not overlapped.
-Army was a member of the conference from 1997-2004 while SMU is a current member who started conference membership in 2005.
+Army was a member of the conference from 1997 to 2004 while SMU is a current member who started conference membership in 2005.
 Army has won the previous two meetings with the Black Knights winning a 14–13 decision at West Point in 1928 and picking up a 24–6 win at SMU in 1967.